 The ML750e by Optoma may not be the smallest projector we're talking about here, but it's a lot more powerful than the pocket-sized PicoPix from Phillips.
 It weighs in at an ultraportable 380g with a small footprint that makes this easy to carry around.
 The differences in size between this and the PicoPix are negligible for the power you get in return: a 700 Lumens lamp that lets you present in rooms that aren't completely darkened.

-Much like the ViewSonic PLED-W800, though, the ML750e had us grumbling because you need to buy a dongle to achieve WiFi.
-Which felt as arcane at the time of this projector's release as it does today.
-And in another moment that felt anachronistic, there is no way to work with the projector via smartphone or tablet.
+Much like the ViewSonic PLED-W800, though, the ML750e had us grumbling because you need to buy a dongle for Wi-Fi access. which felt as arcane at the time of this projector's release as it does today.
+And in another moment that felt anachronistic, there is no way to work with the projector via a smartphone or tablet.

 Epson has an excellent reputation with business projectors, and it has brought much of its expertise to the EB-S41.
 Its 3,300 lumen brightness is much brighter than many other portable projectors, and means you have more flexibility when setting up the EB-S31 in environments where there is still ambient light.